FremantleMedia, 'Rake' Producer Team on Australian Production Firm Easy Tiger

 FremantleMedia has taken a majority stake in newly created Australian TV production company Easy Tiger Productions, set up by acclaimed Aussie producer Ian Collie (Saving Mr. Banks, Rake).

-Collie, one of the principles in Australia's Essential Media Entertainment, will run the new drama shingle as managing director with a team culled from Essential Media, including development executives Rachael Turk and Tanya Phegan.
+Collie, one of the principals in Australia's Essential Media Entertainment, will run the new drama shingle as managing director with a team culled from Essential Media, including development executives Rachael Turk and Tanya Phegan.

-Easy Tiger Productions board members will include FremantleMedia’s Sangeeta Desai, COO and CEO emerging markets; Sarah Doole, director of global drama and Ian Hogg, regional CEO, Australia & Asia Pacific.
+Easy Tiger Productions board members will include FremantleMedia’s Sangeeta Desai, COO and CEO emerging markets; Sarah Doole, director of global drama; and Ian Hogg, regional CEO, Australia & Asia Pacific.

 Essential's scripted assets, including several projects in development and its slate of past drama series, among them the award-winning Rake with Richard Roxburgh, Jack Irish, which stars Guy Pearce, and Doctor Doctor with Rodger Corser, will be transferred to Easy Tiger.